 But a seemingly simple home upgrade that had not been addressed were the old, almond colored, (some paint spattered) outlet covers and light switch plate covers.

-They were such an eyesore and no amount of cleaning was going to change that.
+They were such an eyesore and no cleaning hack was going to change that!

 A simple solution: